Dalton was historically the capital of Furness and is mentioned in the Domesday Book.

 Furthermore, it was formerly the manorial courthouse of Furness Abbey.

-The castle is open 2pm to 5pm on Saturday afternoon.
+The castle is open 2pm to 5pm on Saturday afternoon during spring and summer.
+Admission is free.

 You can enjoy a walk around the historic buildings around the Market Place.